What is Space?

 Mandy McGrew, Conference Chair

-Mandy McGrew is the CETL Faculty Fellow for Part-time Faculty Support and a part-time instructor of American Studies in the Interdisciplinary Studies Department at Kennesaw State University.
+Mandy McGrew is the CETL Educational Specialist for Part-time Faculty Support and a part-time instructor of American Studies in the Interdisciplinary Studies Department at Kennesaw State University.
 Mandy earned her BA in History at KSU in 2003 and her MA in American Studies in 2011.
 She worked as a Graduate Research Assistant to Dr. Alan LeBaron and the Maya Heritage Community Project for 2 years.
 Her graduate research focused on the situation of Guatemalan Maya immigrants living in Georgia and she is the co-author of the Maya Health Toolkit for Medical Providers.
 She began teaching part-time in the Department of First Year and Transition Studies in 2013 before moving to ISD.
 She has also developed and taught in several Learning Communities, including “Everybody’s a Fan!”—a learning community that focuses on fandoms and identity.

 Mandy served on KSU’s Part-time Faculty Council as the representative from ISD before taking on her role as faculty fellow at CETL.
 In 2015, Mandy wrote a piece for Creative Loafing advocating for the positive impact that part-time faculty are making in higher education.
 She was also a guest on both GPBR and WABE, Atlanta’s local NPR stations, where she spoke about the issues facing adjunct faculty across the nation.
 Mandy is dedicated to helping part-time faculty access the resources they need and to developing a strong community at KSU and among contingent faculty everywhere.